shitcodebykaushik/data_structure/src/DSA.md

 # Basic terminology
  Operator is symbol which is use to mainpulate the data in the code.
- Operand is the data which is easily manipulated with the help of opearator .
+ Operand is the data which is easily manipulated with the help of opearator.
-  -1 stand for the true .
+- 1 stand for the true .
  - 0 stand for the false.
- - one nit is 4 bytes
+ - one nit is 4 bytes.
+  Function signature consist od the function name parameete and reuturn type and potenitally the visibility.
+- fn function_name(param1: Type1, param2: Type2) -> ReturnType {
+    // function body}
-  In programming when you use the term `inclusive` it simply means you are considiring the start and end point of the range .
+ - In programming when you use the term `inclusive` it simply means you are considiring the start and end point of the range .
- Statically generated means that code or data  which is generated at the compile time rather then runtime.
+ - Statically generated means that code or data  which is generated at the compile time rather then runtime.
-`Problem` It is a question to which we seek an answer.
+- `Problem` It is a question to which we seek an answer.
-Algorithm is the step by procedure which can solve any instances of a problem.
+- Algorithm is the step by procedure which can solve any instances of a problem.
- Sorting means the process of arranging of elements in specific order.Typically based on some predefined criteria.
+- Sorting means the process of arranging of elements in specific order.Typically based on some predefined criteria.
  # Size
  The size of u8 unsined integer is 1 bytes.
  # Bit-wise operator